LFamer/LFamer.github.io/README.md

 ![Building a Repository](https://github.com/LFamer/LFamer.github.io/blob/main/GIF/Building_a_Repository.gif "Building a Repository")

-Developers prefer DVCS much more than centralized systems because the distributed version control systems (DVCS) have better performance and allow offline work.
+> Developers prefer DVCS much more than centralized systems because the distributed version control systems (DVCS) have better performance and allow offline work.
 DVCS also supplies that developers work on the same file simultaneously, which makes it more convenient for them to cooperate in development.
 As developers prefer DVCS, it is the most crucial reason why technical writers choose to use it.

-Wherever you decide to store your files, you need to build a README.md at the root branch (e.g. main) in your repository.
+> Wherever you decide to store your files, you need to build a README.md at the root branch (e.g. main) in your repository.
 This file&#39;s purposes are providing a quick summary of the product, describing instructions on how to run the projection, and instructions on how to contribute.

-### **Setting up Jekyll Theme**
+### **II.
+Setting up Jekyll Theme**

 1. Click the &quot;**Settings**&quot; button which is on the top of the web page.